mgraauw/Rarecare-FHIR-IG/input/pagecontent/index.md

 The basis is a Data Model of Rare Conditions:
 ![alt text](Rare%20Care%208.png "Rare Care Data Model")

-A Rare Condition IS_A Disease, but will also be composed of diseases: i.e. Shwachman-Diamond Syndrome is typically associated with Neutropenia.
+A Rare Condition IS_A Disease, but will also be composed of diseases: i.e. Shwachman-Diamond Syndrome is typically associated with Neutropenia, Pancreas Insufficiency etc.
 A Disease is associated with Symptoms, which may be abnormal lab values, represented by LOINC codes.
 Symptoms may also be HPO-coded phenotypical abnormalities.
 A Disease is associated with Medication, here represented with ATC coding.
 Diseases are also associated with ICF impairments in functioning (b.xxx codes) or activity and particapation (d.xxx codes).